Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('Diagnose'), the target resource ('fully-qualified Rego query [that] produces no value'), and the output.
-It distinguishes the tool from siblings like rego_eval or rego_explain_decision by focusing specifically on undefined queries.
+The title and description clearly state the tool's purpose: diagnosing why a fully-qualified Rego query produces no value.
+It uses specific verbs ('diagnose', 'explain') and distinguishes the tool from siblings like rego_eval and rego_explain_decision by focusing on undefined queries and incorporating both trace and AST analysis.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.